'Final warning': Lawmakers, Biden administration sound alarm over UN climate report and urge swift action - KTVZ

 Many lawmakers believe that passing a robust reconciliation bill is their best hope to achieve President Biden’s goal of slashing greenhouse gas emissions by 50 to 52 percent relative to 2005 levels by 2030.
 Biden has also said he wants to get the United States to net-zero emissions by 2050, and decarbonize the US electricity sector by 2035.

+The Biden administration on Monday also announced $5 billion in funding through the Federal Emergency Management Agency aimed at helping states and localities prepare for “extreme weather and climate-related disasters.”

+That funding will go toward grants for communities to reduce vulnerability to natural hazard events, additional grants for hazard mitigation, and funding for flood mitigation grants, according to a news release.

-“The world must come together before the ability to limit global warming to 1.5 degrees Celsius is out of reach,” said US Climate Envoy John Kerry.
+“The world must come together before the ability to limit global warming to 1.5 degrees Celsius is out of reach,” said US Climate Envoy John Kerry in response to the IPCC report.
 “What the world requires now is real action.
 We can get to the low carbon economy we urgently need, but time is not on our side.”

 Biden and lawmakers have a series of crucial steps this summer and fall.
 The bulk of budget reconciliation will likely happen in September and October, teeing up the crucial United Nations Climate Change Conference where the US and other nations will meet to discuss decarbonization commitments.